briankoser/sfc-listeners-guide/episodes/0203-marvel-tv-on-netflix-and-other-news.md

 recommendation: no
 recommendation_reason: No need to listen to old news.
 Check the guide for what's interesting in hindsight.
 ---
-Ben and Matt watched {% workTitle "The Dark Knight Returns" %} with Daniel, Koby, and BJ.
+Ben and Matt watched {% work "The Dark Knight Returns" %} with Daniel, Koby, and BJ.
 Matt isn't comfortable posting even the [censored version of their review](https://www.youtube.com/watch?v=DfvQCNgPiSY), but Ben offers to email it to any listener that asks.

-What the Frodo: {% workTitle "Olympos Has Fallen" %} is getting a sequel
+What the Frodo: {% work "Olympos Has Fallen" %} is getting a sequel

-What the Frodo: The Rock was cast in a movie called {% workTitle "Seal Team 666" %}
+What the Frodo: The Rock was cast in a movie called {% work "Seal Team 666" %}

 {% timeLink podcast_file_url, '43:15' %} Sci-Fi Christian Story Time: Don't be Robert Stannick